laurentnoe/iedera/README.rst

 for a set of given seeds.

 .. image:: plot_spaced_seeds_figure.png
-  :width: 400
+  :width: 800
   :align: center
-  :alt: plot spaced seeds sensitivity or frequency to hit
+  :alt: spaced seeds sensitivity or frequency on 1st hit

 References
 ----------